OlivierKessler01/columnar/README.md

 # Columnar : Yet another columnar store.

 Columnar is a database managment system written in C++ with a strong C flavor.

-It's a little concurrent system whose point is high performance over a single thread for data agregation queries using an ANSI SQL compliant API.
+Columnar offers an ANSI SQL compliant API.

+Client side, each request spawns a new process, which initiates a new TCP connection to the server.

+Server side, each connection spawns a new process.

 ## Compatibility
 Columnar is only compatible with Linux over x86 patforms at the moment.